REI Co-op Base Camp 6

 When setting up the Base Camp 6 for the first time, it was immediately clear that high-quality materials were used throughout.
 The thick aluminum poles are sturdy, the substantial 75-denier fabric on the rainfly and tent body is confidence-inspiring, and the stitching looks top-notch.
 Oftentimes it’s easy to find errors or small manufacturing defects in outdoor gear, but this is not the case with the Base Camp.
 Perhaps best of all, the 150-denier floor feels more like a tarp (in a good way) and means you won’t necessarily need a footprint (using one is never a bad idea, however, to extend its lifespan).
 Overall, we think the build quality matches the big $549 price tag, and we expect the Base Camp to hold up nicely over the long haul.

-REI Co-op Base Camp 6 Tent (poles)
+REI Co-op Base Camp 6 (zipping up door)

 Weight and Packed Size

 If you have dreams of setting up the ultimate backcountry base camp with this tent, we’ll just stop you right there.
 Tipping the scales at 20 pounds 11.5 ounces, the “6” is a beast to pack and carry around.
 That said, the Base Camp falls mid-pack compared with other premium car camping designs.
-Alternatives like the massive REI Kingdom 6 (22 lb.
-15 oz.) weigh more, while Marmot’s Limestone 6P model undercuts it slightly at 17 pounds.
+Alternatives like the massive REI Wonderland 6 (22 lb.
+15 oz.) weigh more, while Marmot’s Limestone 6 model undercuts it slightly at 15 pounds 12.7 ounces.

 Regarding the included carry bag, its simple tube-like shape and shoulder strap make it fairly easy to haul to and from a vehicle.
 Having said that, two things would have made packing up the tent a better experience.
 One, its relatively small size requires careful and precise folding and rolling to make everything fit.
 And two, internal dividers would be nice for separating and organizing the rainfly, tent body, poles, and stakes.
-In our opinion, REI should have used their backpack-style Kingdom storage bag for the Base Camp, as it addresses these two main issues.
+In our opinion, REI should have used their backpack-style Wonderland storage bag for the Base Camp, as it addresses these two main issues.

 Set up and Take Down